openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 -	For time values that range too much, consider geomean.

-## Getting performance numbers using OpenVINO tool
+## Getting performance numbers using OpenVINO's benchmark_app

 To get performance numbers please use the dedicated [Benchmark App](../../../samples/cpp/benchmark_app/README.md) sample that is the best way to produce the performance reference.
 It has a lot of device-specific knobs, but the primary usage is as simple as: